argonavis-labs/candidate-screener/prompt-versions/prompt_v7.md

 6. Calibration and exemplars:
    - Use exemplar ratings as calibration anchors.
    - Apply the same standard across evaluations.
-Minimal, text‑forward pages can earn 4 when micro‑craft is clearly elevated (see Rule 2), especially when long, repeated lists or grids show flawless rhythm/alignment.
-A single, well‑crafted serif/sans with tuned blue links and disciplined spacing can qualify for 4 even if the palette is intentionally restrained.
+Minimal, text‑forward pages can earn 4–5 when micro‑craft is clearly elevated (see Rule 2), especially when long, repeated lists or grids show flawless rhythm/alignment.
    - Considered variation is allowed.
 Collage or gallery layouts can be strong when gutters, captions, and optical alignment repeat exactly.
 Penalize sloppy inconsistency, not deliberate variation.

-7. Red flags (detect and list explicitly; precise thresholds):
+7. Red flags (detect and list explicitly; stricter precision to reduce false positives/negatives):
    - Only flag when BOTH are true:
      - Count threshold met:
        - template_scent_high: ≥3 cues with at least 1 structural cue.